oOo0oOo/lean-lsp-mcp/README.md

 **Requirements:** `git`, `lake` ([elan](https://github.com/leanprover/elan)), ~2GB disk space.

+**Note:** Local loogle is currently only supported on Unix systems (Linux/macOS).
+Windows users should use WSL or the remote API.

 Falls back to remote API if local loogle fails.

 ## Notes on MCP Security